Sestiere San Polo

 The one at San Nicolo dei Mendicoli served as a gathering place for poor religious women.

-These top places are steps away from San Giacomo di Rialto:
+These top spots are just a short walk from San Giacomo di Rialto:

 super close